pramodith/klarity/README.md

 ## 📝 License

-[Add your license information here]
+MIT License.
+See [LICENSE](LICENSE) for more information.

 ## 🤝 Contributing

 We welcome contributions!
+Here's how you can help:

+1. Fork the repository
+2. Create your feature branch: `git checkout -b feature/amazing-feature`
+3. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Push to the branch: `git push origin feature/amazing-feature`
-Please feel free to submit a Pull Request.
+5. Open a Pull Request

 ## 📫 Support

-For support and questions, please [open an issue](https://github.com/yourusername/klarity/issues) or contact us at [your contact information].
+- For bugs and feature requests, please [open an issue](https://github.com/yourusername/klarity/issues)
+- For questions and discussions, feel free to start a [GitHub Discussion](https://github.com/yourusername/klarity/discussions)